samtaufa/nomoa.bsd/src/monitoring/netflow/flow.flowviewer.md

 Of course, you need to realise what changing the above will do.
 Review, try and if it doesn't work for you, fix-it and try again (tm)

-Copy some of the images to the new "working-directories"
+Copy your images to the new "working-directories"

 <!--(block  | syntax("bash") )-->
-cp /var/www/cgi-bin/FlowViewer/Generic_Logo.jpg $fviewdocs
+cp My.Company.Logo.jpg $fviewdocs
 cp /var/www/cgi-bin/FlowViewer/FlowViewerS.png $fviewdocs
 <!--(end)-->